Saturday, 11 November 2017

 The hospital consultants told my 84 year old mum and the rest of the family to prepare for the inevitable.
 There was, they said, nothing more they could do and even if, by some miracle, he survived, he would never walk again.
 They were ready to put him onto the End of Life Care Plan.
 We were devastated by this news.
 Until he had this fall he had been a reasonably healthy man who had never drunk alcohol or smoked and who was perfectly capable of holding his own in conversation.

 He was already disabled from a stroke at birth and had a weak left hand side and suffered from epilepsy that had been controlled by medication for all of his life, but he had learned to cope with his disabilities and had managed to live a relatively normal life.
 His only other fairly major problem had been lymphoedema in his legs which caused some difficulty walking, but over the course of his stay in hospital his legs had returned to normal size and were now very thin.
 He had effectively been walking around on water for several years!
-The thought of this remarkable man, our step-father, who had only ever tried to do good by everyone he ever met, having to spend his last hours on a hospital bed with no food or water was simply heart-breaking.
+The thought of this remarkable man, our step-father, who had only ever tried to do good by everyone he ever met, having to spend his last hours in a hospital bed with no food or water was simply heart-breaking.

-We demanded a meeting with the consultants and after finally convincing them that the man they had in their hospital ward was not the man we had known until he arrived there, we had a breakthrough.The hospital agreed to fit Dad with a feeding tube which, in their opinion, he would have to have for the rest of his life and to try gradually to reduce his epilepsy medication whilst continuing to monitor his progress, or in their eyes at least, his demise.
+We demanded a meeting with the consultants and after finally convincing them that the man they had in their hospital ward was not the man we had known until he arrived there, we had a breakthrough.
+The hospital agreed to fit Dad with a feeding tube which, in their opinion, he would need to have for the rest of his life and to try gradually to reduce his epilepsy medication whilst continuing to monitor his progress, or in their eyes at least, his demise.

 The results were astounding!
 Within a matter of a few days, Dad was sitting up in bed again, He knew who we all were and was amazed to find out that he had been in hospital for almost six weeks!
 A few days later the feeding tube was removed and he was able to eat small meals and drink thickened fluids.
 His medication had been reduced to less than half of his previous dosage and it was apparent that this had contributed to his deterioration.
-In fact, it transpired that he had been overdosing on his medication for years despite his own GP's recommendation to reduce it!
+In fact, it transpired that he had been accidentally overdosing on his medication for years despite his own GP's recommendation to reduce it!

 The doctors were amazed at his recovery, but, as he was still unable to walk due to muscle wastage and unable to use his left arm due to the birth stroke, he was recommended for discharge to a nursing home because Mum couldn't manage him at home.
-Even though they were paying privately it still took at further three weeks to relocate him due to shortage of care space.
+Even though they were paying privately it still took a further three weeks to relocate him due to a shortage of care space.
 He became a bed-blocker.

 Dad spent almost eight months in the nursing home with my mum visiting him every day.
-His mission was to walk again so that he could eventually return home, even though the doctors had said it couldn't be done.
-He and Mum paid for an intensive physiotherapy course and with this and his exercises he was able to gradually build up his strength enough to be able to walk with a frame and was finally well enough to return home.
+His personal mission was to walk again so he could eventually return home, even though the doctors said it couldn't be done.
+He and Mum paid for an intensive physiotherapy course and with this and his exercises, he was able to gradually build up his strength enough to be able to walk with a frame and was finally well enough to return home.
 Extensive alterations were made for him to be able to move around at home and last weekend he was able to celebrate his 80th birthday in his own home, with his wife and family around him.
-He is now looking forward to trying out his new motorised wheelchair when the weather improves and ready to start living again.
+He is now looking forward to trying out his new motorised wheelchair when the weather improves and is ready to start living again.

 The End of Life Care Plan is a vast improvement on the old Liverpool Pathway, but there are still many lessons to be learned.
-It is never just acceptable to write someone off just to meet hospital targets or to free up beds.
+It is never acceptable to write someone off just to meet hospital targets or free up beds.
 My Dad was one of the lucky ones – he had us on his side and our persistence paid off.

 I hope that Dad's story will be heard by both the medical profession and relatives alike.
 Otherwise, how many more elderly and infirm people will be condemned to death before their time is truly at an end?